 Like all fertility yoga practices, these poses are most effective when practised regularly, ideally daily or at least twice a week, as part of your own little home practice.
 However, it’s important that you don’t let it become yet another thing that you have to do, a constraint.
 Think of it as a time to pause, unwind and nurture yourself, which is valuable in itself, whatever the outcome.

-If you would like further support in creating a home practice, or explore how fertility yoga could support you more specifically given your own particular fertility journey, please go get in touch for a chat.
+If you would like further support in creating a home practice, or explore how fertility yoga could support you more specifically given your own particular fertility journey, get in touch with Amelie through her profile at the top of the page.